juanhebert/borgerservice-telegram-bot/README.md

 ### Step 0: Create a `.env` File (Optional)

-Run the following comment
+Run the following command in a terminal:

 ```
-cp .env.example .env
+$ cp .env.example .env
 ```

-We will now fill out the missing values in the resulting `.env` file (or you can simply configure the corresponding environment variables in your shell).
+We will now fill out the missing values in the resulting `.env` file (or you can simply configure the corresponding environment variables in your shell.)

 ### Step 1: Obtaining a Telegram Bot Token